palashmon/mevn-auth-api/README.md

 ### Creating new controllers

 If you need to add more controllers to the project just create a new file in `/controllers/` and use them in the routes.

+## Current Routes

+- `api/users/register` - Register the User
+- `api/users/login` - Signing in the User